 Trending

-3 Bank Scams, CBI Probes Sought: The Massive Fraud Explained
+3 Bank Scams, CBI Probe: The Massive Fraud Explained

 From Haryana government departments to Chandigarh’s Smart City funds and Panchkula’s civic body, a sprawling network of fake fixed deposits, shell companies and rogue bank officials haves allegedly siphoned hundreds of crores of public money.
-As CBI entry looms and the Haryana government de-empanels its third bank in weeks, here is a definitive guide to who lost what, where, and how.
+Now, CBI has taken over the probe.
+Here is a definitive guide to who lost what, where, and how.

 North Desk Correspondent